mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b><a href="#atlasteamspec">spec</a></b></td>
         <td>object</td>
         <td>
-          TeamSpec defines the desired state of a Team in Atlas.<br/>
+          TeamSpec defines the target state of a Team in Atlas.<br/>
         </td>
         <td>true</td>
       </tr><tr>